alexdelorenzo/strs/README.md

 You could do the same thing with `sed`, but that requires knowing `sed`'s regex syntax, whether or not the version of `sed` you have is [new enough to ship with the `-i` feature flag](https://unix.stackexchange.com/questions/401905/bsd-sed-vs-gnu-sed-and-i), and [the differences between GNU `sed` and BSD `sed`](https://riptutorial.com/sed/topic/9436/bsd-macos-sed-vs--gnu-sed-vs--the-posix-sed-specification).

+`strs`, on the other hand, has a uniform interface and set of features across platforms, and across POSIX shells and on Windows.

 ## Shell string manipulation
 `strs` provides string tools that are similar to those that are built into Bash, and it provides commands for things that Bash doesn't have syntactic sugar for, as well.
+The following examples of Bash code only work with Bash, whereas `strs` will work the same no matter if you're using Bash, zsh or PowerShell.

 Here are some ways you can manipulate strings with both Bash and `strs`:
 ```bash